GeoffreyDlvl/SlowwwwwProcessingTimes/README.md

 ## Getting Started
 ### Prerequisites
 Be sure that `python 3.9.6` and `pip` are installed on your system.
-All requires dependencies are listed in `requirements.txt`.
+All required dependencies are listed in `requirements.txt`.
 See <a href="#installation">Installation</a> for detailed steps on how to create your virtual environment.

 ### Installation
 > Instructions displayed in this file assume you are running the app on a Windows OS.
 If your system is different, simply replace the commands with the corresponding Unix/macOS equivalent.